Warzone2100/warzone2100/doc/js-campaign.md

 ## camPlayVideos(videos)

 If videos is an array, queue up all of them for immediate playing.
 This function will play one video sequence should one be provided.
+Also, should a sound file be in a string (pcvX.ogg)  __camEnqueueVideos() will recognize it as a sound to play before a video.
+Of which is only supported when passed as an array.

 ## camAreaEvent(label, function(droid))